Justice Department unseals Donald Trump indictment—and reveals the charges against him

 Prosecutors detailed what they said were the former president's efforts to obstruct the probe, includinge suggesting his attorney falsely represent to investigators that Trump didn't have documents relevant to a grand jury subpoena and directing Nauta to move boxes of records to conceal them from Trump's lawyer, the FBI and grand jury.

-He also suggested his attorney hide or destroy documents covered by the subpoena, which was issued in the spring of 2022, the indictment says.
+He also suggested his attorney hide or destroy documents covered by the subpoena, which was issued in the spring of 2022.
+Prosecutors allege that Trump directed his attorney to sign a "sworn certification" that all the classified documents had been turned over to the FBI — when Trump knew there were more classified documents at Mar-a-Lago.

+The government says Trump knew this because he "had directed that boxes be removed from the Storage Room [at Mar-a-Lago] before Trump Attorney 1 conducted the June 2, 2022 search" for documents with classified markings.
+As a result, Trump Attorney 1's search "would not and did not locate" documents responsive to the May 11 Subpoena" — and were not provided to the FBI.

+After the June 3, 2022 search, the government says "more than 100 documents with classification markings remained at The Mar-a-Lago club until the FBI search on August 2022."

 The criminal case brought by federal prosecutors in Florida is unrelated to the state charges leveled against him in April in New York.
 That indictment entails allegations of falsification of business records.